Jack Gilbert.

 Astonishingly, his work has not yet appeared in The Best American Poetry Series.

-Refusing Heaven is Jack Gilbert's 4th poetry book, published in 2005.
+Refusing Heaven is Jack Gilbert's 4th poetry book.

 Jack Gilbert credits only The New Yorker for previous publication (seven of the poems).